Linoleum2609/Linoleum2609.github.io/_site/README.md

 Changing from their early version which used plugins to non-plugins

+I also deleted my old account.
+I am trying to find a alternative of GitHub Pages but failed.

 ## Some documents:
 ### How to build a jekyll blog
 https://mathsigit.github.io/blog_page/2017/11/07/githubpage-with-jekyll/